-Emergency tax or fee relief is available from the California Department of Tax and Fee Administration (CDTFA) for business owners and feepayers that have been directly affected by disasters declared as state of emergencies over the past three years.
-Relief may include the extension of tax return due dates, relief of penalty and interest, or replacement copies of records lost due to disasters.
+Emergency tax or fee relief is available from the California Department of Tax and Fee Administration (CDTFA) for taxpayers who have been directly affected by disasters declared as state of emergencies, both within California and nationally.
+Available services may include the extension of tax return due dates, relief of penalty and interest, or replacement copies of records lost due to disasters.

-An extension of up to three months* to file and pay taxes or fees is available in all of the following CDTFA administered programs:
+An extension of up to three months to file and pay taxes or fees is available for the following CDTFA administered programs:

 - Alcoholic Beverage Tax